spotinst/help/src/docs/ocean/features/ami-auto-update-eks-ui.md

 1. In the AMI Auto Update tab, click **Schedule Update** to create an auto-update schedule if no configured schedules exist.
 If at least one configured schedule exists, click Schedule Update from the Actions list below the table.

->**Note**: To edit an existing auto-update schedule, click Edit in the entry for the schedule.
+>**Note**: To edit an existing auto-update schedule, click the pencil icon in the entry for the schedule.

 ![schedule--update-ami-dialog-box](https://github.com/user-attachments/assets/76858a5d-8713-4e0f-9129-aee65c401128)